Global Master of Science in Finance (Global MSF)

 - Application fee is refunded only in the case an applicant is not offered admission to the program.

 Participants may qualify for scholarships upto USD 6000.

-*The fees does not include transport expenses, any associated visa fees etc., material fees, books and accommodation.
+*The fees does not include transport expenses, any associated visa fees etc. and accommodation.
 It also does not cover any other expenses that are not expressly mentioned above.